Perturbations of Fefferman spaces over CR three-manifolds: Algebraically special perturbed Fefferman spaces

 \section{Algebraically special perturbed Fefferman spaces}

+Not every twisting non-shearing congruence of null geodesics arises as a perturbed Fefferman space as introduced in the previous section, and the aim of the present one is to characterise those that do, at least for a certain class of CR data --- see Theorem \ref{thm:PetrovII+Bach}.

-In this section and the next, we shall consider a four-dimensional optical geometry $(\wt{\mc{M}},\wt{\mbf{c}},\wt{k}) \longrightarrow (\mc{M},H,J)$ with twisting non-shearing congruence of null geodesics $\wt{\mc{K}}$.
+Throughout, we consider a four-dimensional optical geometry $(\wt{\mc{M}},\wt{\mbf{c}},\wt{k}) \longrightarrow (\mc{M},H,J)$ with twisting non-shearing congruence of null geodesics $\wt{\mc{K}}$.
 We refer the reader to Section \ref{sec-optical} for the general setup and notation concerning these geometries.
-In addition, since a perturbed Fefferman metric is in particular a special case of an optical geometry with twisting non-shearing congruence of null geodesics, it will be convenient to write
+In addition, in the case of a perturbed Fefferman space $(\wt{\mc{M}},\wt{\mbf{c}}_{\wt{\xi}},\wt{k})$, since a perturbed Fefferman metric is a special case of an optical geometry with twisting non-shearing congruence of null geodesics, it will be convenient to write

-where $\wt{\omega}_{\theta}$ is the induced Webster connection one-form on $\wt{\mc{M}}$ with Schouten tensor $\Rho$.
+where $\wt{\omega}_{\theta}$ is the induced Webster connection one-form on $\wt{\mc{M}}$ and $\Rho$ is the Schouten scalar defined by \eqref{eq:SchoutenSc}.
 Just as we did for the components of the perturbation one-form $\wt{\xi}$, we can Fourier expand the components of $\wt{\lambda}$ with respect to an adapted coframe.
 The relation between the respective Fourier coefficients is given by